johnwargo/johnwargo-static-11ty/src/posts/2009/domino-&-blackberry-java-applications-part-2.md

 ## Generating the Java Stub

-Now that you have the toolkit installed, it’s time to build the Java stub you need to consume the service.
+Now that you have the toolkit installed, it's time to build the Java stub you need to consume the service.
 For this part of the process, you must make sure that the database containing the web service is on a Domino server and the ACL is set correctly.
 You will also need to make sure that the Programming Model and SOAP Message format are set correctly in your web service.
 Refer to Figure 4 in the first installment in this series for information on how the service should be configured.
-To make sure your service is working, you should open the service’s WSDL in the browser using the following URL:
+To make sure your service is working, you should open the service's WSDL in the browser using the following URL:

 ```text
 https://server-name/db-name.nsf/domdirlookup?wsdl